-Note One active timer will be displayed in the lower toolbar if there is enough space.
+Note Running timers will be displayed in the lower toolbar if there is enough space.

-Viewing timers - To view all of your active timers, tap the Timers button in the lower toolbar of the recipe detail view; this brings up the timers list.
+Viewing timers - To view all of your timers, tap the Timers button in the lower toolbar of the recipe detail view; this brings up the timers list.
 You can also tap the menu button with 3 lines in the upper left corner of the app.

 Adding a timer manually - From the timers list, tap the Add Timer button.
 You can choose a name for the timer (the recipe name is the default).
 Once you have selected a time, press Start to begin the timer.